tigera-cs/cs-egress-gateway-workshop/modules/eg-per-namespace.md

 ## Summary

-This lab demonstrated how to deploy Calico egress gateway and test its functionality by peering to an external BGP router.
+This lab demonstrated how to deploy Calico egress gateway and test its functionality by peering with an external BGP router.